How to open a Canadian bank account

 With an ATB bank account, you will have the option to set up online banking.
 Then you’ll be able to use a computer with internet access to see how much money you have in your account, transfer money between your accounts, and pay bills.

-You will also be able to download ATB Mobile to manage your account from a smartphone or other mobile device.
+You will also be able to download the ATB Personal app to manage your account from a smartphone or other mobile device.
 The team at any ATB Financial branch in Alberta will get you set up with all of this, and anything else you need.